sidohaakma/molgenis-ui-form/README.md

 | radios | A list of radio buttons |
 | single-select | A Vue Multiselect dropdown which supports asynchronous and synchronous option lists
 | number | A HTML5 number input |
+| integer | A HTML5 number input, with step size set to 1 and may not include a fraction and must lie between --2147483648 and 2147483647
+| long |  A HTML5 number input, Long may not include a fraction and should fit into javascript number type.
+| decimal | A HTML5 number input, may include a fraction
 | text-area | A textarea HTML element |
 | date | A Vue Flatpickr Date component |
 | date-time | A Vue Flatpickr Date component with 'enableTime = true' |